An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-We now analyze the robustness of the microcredit results for household profit to the removal of a small fraction of the data.
-Our results appear in \tableref{microcredit_profit_sensitivity_table}.
-In this set of studies, we see that removing a small number of data points can change the sign, the significance, and generate a result of the opposite sign that would be deemed significant at the 5\% level.
-As discussed in \secref{linear_regression}, the largest study is among the most sensitive; a single data point among the 16,561 households in Mexico determines the sign.
-To change both the sign and significance --- that is, to turn Mexico's noisy negative result into a ``strong'' positive result --- one need remove only 15 data points, i.e.\ less than 0.001\% of the sample.
+\MicrocreditProfitResultsTable{} \MicrocreditTemptationResultsTable{} The sensitivity results for the linear regression of profit on microcredit access appear in \tableref{mc_profit_results}.
+In all cases, by removing less than 1\% of the data points can change either the sign or the significance.
+In three of the studies, one can drop less than 1\% of the data points to generate a result of the opposite sign that would be deemed significant at the 5\% level.
+Mexico, the largest study, is the most sensitive: a single data point among the 16,561 households in Mexico determines the sign (as also discussed above in \secref{linear_regression}).
+To produce a statistically significant result of the opposite sign---that is, to turn Mexico's noisy negative result into a ``strong'' positive result---one need remove only 15 data points, less than 0.1\% of the sample.
 Mongolia, the smallest study in terms of sample size, is among the most robust in terms of sign changes; it takes 2\% of the sample to change the sign.
-The Philippines has the largest standard error yet is the most robust in terms of our ability to generate a significant result of the opposite sign, which would require the removal of more than 5\% of the sample. \figref{microcredit-graphics-profit} illustrates how removing different proportions of data change the results in each case.

-It may seem unsurprising that some of these results are highly non-robust, as they are all non-significant.
-Yet some of these non-significant results are more robust than some of the significant results in the Cash Transfers and Oregon Medicaid examples; consider the Philippines study, for example.
-It might also seem natural to implicate the fat tails of the household profit variable, a phenomenon well-documented by \citet{meager2020aggregating} and known to reduce the efficiency of the mean as an estimator of location.
-But we have shown in \secref{heavytails} that fat tails generally matter most in their role in generating outcome data with very large scale, so in what follows we focus on scale issues.
-Moreover, in \secref{what_drives_robustness} we showed that what matters is not the absolute scale but the relative scale of the estimated effect size and the tails of the influence function.
+Producing a significant result of the opposite sign also requires more than 1\% removal in the Philippines, Bosnia, Ethiopia, and Mongolia---whereas Mexico, India, and Morocco are more sensitive.
+We check the performance of our approximation by manually re-running the analysis with the data removed; the ``Refit Estimate'' column shows that the claimed reversal is always achieved in practice for these analyses.